semanticdreamer/mite-api-csv-import/README.md

 # Import time entries to mite. from CSV file.

+Import time tracking data from CSV data source using RESTful Webservices provided by [mite.api][mite.api] (wrapped by [mite-rb - The official ruby library for interacting with the RESTful mite.api][mite-rb]).

 ## Features
 - auto create [mite.][mite] project records - if not found by project name
 - auto create [mite.][mite] customer records and project relation - if project name didn't exist